 Sean is an internationally renowned choreographer who has worked with some of the world’s top entertainers including Michael Jackson, Janet Jackson, Prince, Whitney Houston, Tina Turner, Faith Hill, Vanessa Williams, Carmen Electra and Queen Latifah.

-He most recently choreographed Stephen Schwartz’s THE PRINCE OF EGYPT, on the West End which opened Feb 25, 2020 with direction by Scott Schwartz.
+He choreographed Stephen Schwartz’s THE PRINCE OF EGYPT, on the West End which opened Feb 25, 2020 with direction by Scott Schwartz.
 He previously worked on the show to rave reviews at Theatre Works in Palo Alto and the Fredericia Teater in Denmark.
 “The most miraculous part of the staging is Sean Cheesman’s sculptural choreography, the way the bodies of the dancers writhe and undulate to form the burning bush, a chariot led by stallions and the parting of the waters.
 The use of dance as a way to move the story forward and eliminate the need for elaborate sets and special effects has its own poetry” (Mercury).

 Sean re-imagined Carnegie Hall’s Anniversary production of West Side Story, where the New York Times raved, “The dancing was breathtaking in its exuberance: Here was the raw energy of youth channeled into formal patterns that nevertheless captured perfectly the characters’ emotional intensity and abandon”.